mgritter/aoc-fstar/2020/day12/README.md

 Verifying the real input function takes a long time, had to bump the SMT rlimit, even though there is (I think?) not any complicated type here.
+The SMT queries that timed out all said "reason-unknown=unknwon because unknown".
+The error message could be a lot better here and say "timed out" if that's the problem

 ### Questions